 There’s often confusion of what a copyright does for publishers, the advantages of having it registered with the copyright office, and who can own a copyright.
 This post explains what the copyright law act does, and how it protects authors.

-Although there are many questions to copyrights, I chose 10 of the ones I was most curious about when I first started publishing.
+There are many questions to copyrights.
+I chose 10 of the most important questions I needed answers to when I first started publishing.

 Note: These answers pertain to the year 1976 (onward) when the Copyright Act (title 17, U.S. Code) was enacted.
 Incidences and enactments prior to that year are not discussed here.
 If you published a work prior to that year, please visit www.copyright.gov for more information.